 Our children are taught all aspects of Writing in class groups.
-As with all grouping at The West Park Academy children can move between groups.
+As with all grouping at The Python Hill Academy children can move between groups.
 Any child who has achieved year group expectations in class is then given the opportunity to work on these objectives in greater depth.

 National curriculum objectives are taught throughout the year and are in the teacher’s planning to ensure coverage.
 Content is determined by the National Curriculum, and by our gap analysis, based on half termly summative assessments.
 Individual curriculum targets can be found in the front of every child’s topic book, and these are monitored by the children and teacher.
 Targets are signed off when there is sufficient evidence.
 Evidence is gathered via observation, marking and feedback and assessment data.